9K32 Strela-2

 The 9K32 Strela-2 (Cтрела; NATO reporting name SA-7 Grail) is a light-weight, shoulder-launched, surface-to-air missile or MANPADS system.
 It is designed to target aircraft at low altitudes with passive infrared-homing guidance and destroy them with a high-explosive warhead.

-Broadly comparable in performance with the US Army FIM-43 Redeye, the Strela-2 was the first Soviet man-portable SAM – full-scale production began in 1970.
+Broadly comparable in performance with the US Army FIM-43 Redeye, the Strela-2 was the first Soviet man-portable SAM; full-scale production began in 1970.
 While the Redeye and 9K32 Strela-2 were similar, the missiles were not identical.

-The Strela-2 was a staple of the Cold War and was produced in huge numbers for the Soviet Union and their allies, as well as revolutionary movements.
+The Strela-2 was a staple of the Cold War and was produced in huge numbers for the Soviet Union and their allies, as well as guerillas.
 Though since surpassed by more modern systems, the Strela and its variants remain in service in many countries, and have seen use in nearly every regional conflict since 1972.

 Development

 The end of World War II led to a major shift in Soviet defence policy.
 The advent of long range, high altitude, nuclear-armed American bombers, capable of penetrating Soviet airspace at heights and speeds unreachable and unmatchable by anti-aircraft guns and most interceptors, appeared to render every conventional weapon obsolete at a stroke.
 Numerous long-range, high-altitude SAM systems, such as the S-25 Berkut and S-75 Dvina, were rapidly developed and fielded to counter this large vulnerability.
-Due to the apparent obsolescence of conventional arms, however, relatively little development took place to field mobile battlefield air defences.
+However, relatively little development took place to field mobile battlefield air defences due to the apparent obsolescence of conventional arms.

 This direction was soon changed with the beginning of the Korean War.
 An entirely conventional conflict, it proved that nuclear weapons were not the be-all and end-all of warfare.
 In the face of a powerful and modern American air force, carrying non-nuclear payloads, the Soviet Union invested heavily in a multi-tier air defence system, consisting of several new mobile SAMs, to cover all altitude ranges and protect ground forces.
 The new doctrine listed five requirements: